HNC Construction Management (HTQ)

 What will the course lead on to?

-The Level 4 HNC Contruction Management provides a solid grounding in Construction, Vendor Accredited Certification, and Professional Body membership, upon which students can build should they decide to continue their studies beyond the Certificate stage.
+The Level 4 HNC Contruction Management provides a solid grounding in Construction, Vendor Accredited Certification, and Professional Body membership, upon which students can build should they decide to continue their studies beyond the certificate stage.
 Students can also progress on to a HND in construction, or to university to complete a related degree.
 A typical student who chooses this course is aspring to be a:

 - Architect